X5DNA.com

 Nuclear EMP is actually an electromagnetic multi-pulse.
 The EMP is usually described in terms of 3 components.
 The E1 pulse is a very fast pulse that generates very high voltages.
 E1 is the component that destroys computers and communications equipment and is too fast for ordinary lightning protectors.
 The E2 component of the pulse is the easiest to protect against, and has similarities in strength and timing to the electrical pulses produced by lightning.
 The E3 component of the pulse is a very slow pulse, lasting tens to hundreds of seconds, that is caused by the nuclear detonation heaving the Earth's magnetic field out of the way, followed by the restoration of the magnetic field to its natural place.
 The E3 component has similarities to a geomagnetic storm caused by a very severe solar flare.

-The E1 component of the pulse is the component that is the subject of most writings.
+The E1 component of the pulse is the component that is the most frequently discussed component.
 The gamma rays from a nuclear detonation in space can travel great distances.
 When these gamma rays hit the upper atmosphere, they knock out electrons in the atoms in the upper atmosphere, which travel in a generally downward direction at relativistic speeds.
-This forms what is essentially a coherent vertical burst of electrical current in the upper atmosphere over the entire affected area.
+This forms what is essentially a very large coherent vertical burst of electrical current in the upper atmosphere over the entire affected area.
 This current interacts with the Earth's magnetic field to produce a strong electromagnetic pulse, which originates a few miles overhead, even though the nuclear detonation point may be a thousand miles away or more.
 Since the E1 pulse is generated locally, even though the original gamma ray energy source may be in space at a great distance away, the pulse can cover extremely large areas, and with an extremely large EMP field over the entire affected area.

 Illustration above is from the United States Defense Threat Reduction Agency about the E1 component of nuclear electromagnetic pulse.
 The source region is the region of the upper atmosphere where gamma radiation from the weapon knocks out electrons from atoms in the atmosphere, which travel in a generally downward direction at roughly 94 percent of the speed of light, and are acted upon by the Earth's magnetic field to generate a powerful burst of electromagnetic energy.
 This source region is in the middle of the stratosphere.
 (In the map on the right side of the illustration, HOB is the height of the nuclear burst in kilometers.)

-The magnitude of an EMP over the United States would be much larger than the tests in the Pacific would indicate.
+The magnitude of a nuclear EMP over the United States would be much larger than the tests in the Pacific would indicate.
 For any particular weapon, the magnitude of the all of the components of an EMP are roughly proportional to the strength of the Earth's magnetic field.
 The Earth's magnetic field over the center of the continental United States is about twice the strength as at the location of the Starfish Prime test.

 Although Starfish Prime was a 1.44 megaton thermonuclear weapon, it was actually extremely inefficient at producing EMP.
 Much smaller nuclear fission weapons, requiring far less expertise, would be much more efficient at producing EMP, especially the very fast E1 component.
 In general, the simpler the nuclear weapon, the more efficient it is at producing EMP.
 (See the the notes on EMP page.)
 Thermonuclear weapons (so-called hydrogen bombs) are very inefficient at generating the fast-rise-time E1 pulse.
 (Weapons with a high energy yield are much better at generating the slower E3 pulse that can damage transformers in the power grid, which would take years to replace.
 This E3 pulse can induce large currents even in long underground lines.
 Solar superstorms can cause the same type of damage.)